stefaweb/Q17-Amplifier/Q17-SIGMA-PSU-1.1/README.md

 The "sigma 22" is a high-performance DIY dual-rail, tracking, linear regulated power supply (PSU).

 This power supply provides a regulated  up to 60vDC and 3A continuous source (or more with external heatsinks).
 The voltage difference between output and input is around 6V.
-The board should be able to power an amplifier board.
+The board is able to power an amplifier board.

 Compared to the original design, the precision has been improved through the use of a circuit based on TL431B, a new servo motor based on an H-Bridge ZHB6792 chip from Diodes Incorporated, the addition of a trimmer to adjust the voltage and better protection in the event of failure.
 All in 75x130mm.